subvertnormality/mosaic/README.md

 The Chord Velocity Modifier incrementally adjusts the velocity of successive notes in a chord, starting from the chord's root note.
 This adjustment can either increase or decrease the velocity, thereby creating a "swell" effect for rising intensity or a "fade" effect for a diminishing feel.

-#### MIDI Params

-MIDI params are determined by your currently selected device.
-These map to your device's functions via CC messages.

-#### Trig Locks
+#### Locks

-Param values and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
+Trig param values and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
 When a value is locked to a step, it applies for the duration of that step.
 This includes trig params, scales, and octave settings on the channel page, as well as global scale and transpose settings on the global scale page.
 Locks are set on the channel page.

 To clear a grid trig lock: